Texas Swimming Pool Accidents, Injuries & Deaths

 Installing fencing: A secure fence around the pool can help prevent unauthorized access, especially by children.

 Regular maintenance: Keeping the pool area clean and safe, including promptly addressing slip hazards, can reduce the likelihood of accidents.
+Purchase quality equipment and products.

 Safety equipment: Having life jackets, rescue equipment, and first aid kits readily available enhances safety for all guests.